 Disorderly or disruptive conduct that impacts or could have impacted the educational environment and/or the efficient operations of Illinois Tech.
 Examples of the type of conduct intended to be covered hereby include, but are not limited to:

-f.
-Unauthorized production of audio, video, or photographic images of a person in a location in which that person has a reasonable expectation of privacy, including, but not limited to: residence hall rooms, locker rooms and restrooms.
-This includes the use of devices such as digital cameras, cell phones, Google Glass, iPads/tablets, etc. For safety reasons, the university has security cameras installed in public areas; and
+- Unauthorized production of audio, video, or photographic images of a person in a location in which that person has a reasonable expectation of privacy, including, but not limited to: residence hall rooms, locker rooms and restrooms.
+This includes the use of devices such as digital cameras, cell phones, Google Glass, iPads/tablets, and the like.
+For safety reasons, Illinois Tech notes that it has security cameras installed in public areas of its campuses; and

 Acts of fraud, misrepresentation, or dishonesty, including, but not limited to the following:

 - Forgery, alteration, or misuse of Illinois Tech documents, records, identification or other materials;

 - Knowingly furnishing false, forged or inappropriately altered information to Illinois Tech, any Illinois Tech official, or emergency response personnel;